getify/monio/MONADS.md

 * Currying
 * Basic List Operations (filter/map/reduce)

+### How Do I Know...?

+How might you know if you're on the right path and comfortable enough with FP to move on to monads?
+There's no great way for me to answer that for all readers of this guide.
+But I at least want to offer a bit of a glimpse or hint instead of leaving you only with the unsatisfying, "it depends".

-There are of course many ways -- for example, with `reduce(..)` -- to approach the code snippet above from an FP perspective.
+There are of course many ways -- for example, with `reduce(..)` -- to approach the `FPBookNames` code snippet at the beginning, from an FP perspective.
 I'm not going to assert that there's "one right way".

-But one approach that's somewhat common in FP, which relies on chained expressions and composed functions, goes by the name "point-free style", and could look like this:
+But one approach that's somewhat common in FP, which relies on chained expressions and composed (and curried!) functions, goes by the name "point-free style", and could look like this:

 ```js
 const FPBookNames = data